Robert Pattinson On ‘Twilight’ Reboot: He Can Play Vampire Edward Cullen Again

 “What do you mean?
 I’m too old to play a 17-year-old?”

 It is not the first time The Lost City Of Z actor has explored reboot options.
 Before his breakup with co-star Stewart, he really wanted to be part of spin-off and reboots of the franchise.
-His answers have however changed on the subject over the years.
+His answers have changed on the subject over the years.
 According to Hollywood Life, there was a point when Pattinson even suggested that Twilight reboot should be made as porn because of so much adult content.

 During the conference in 2012 of Comic-Con, the Twilight actor was hyped to be part of the reboot.
 Pattinson wanted to return so badly that he even said that he would let no one else play the character of Bella Swan’s lover.
 He wanted Edward and Bella to be married and be like the couple from Mr. and Mrs. Smith movie.